NSF-IUSE/sampleCourse-xfig/index.md

 Office Hours: 1pm-3pm Monday, Wednesday, and Friday

-- Will be conducted virtually via Zoom in Spring 2022.
+- Will be virtually via Zoom in Spring 2021

 ## **Instructor Participation**